-Beautiful kittens with cashmere-soft fur, Turkish Van cat are well-known for their playful personalities and quirky behavior.
+Beautiful kittens with cashmere-soft fur, Turkish Van cats are well-known for their playful personalities and quirky behavior.

 You should have plans in place to keep your Turkish Van cat entertained if you are considering bringing one into your home.
 They are not good if left alone for too long.
 However, these cats can bond with dogs and other felines.